Super Mario World

 Nintendo Entertainment Analysis & Development developed the game, led by director Takashi Tezuka and producer and series creator Shigeru Miyamoto.
 It is the first Mario game for the SNES and was designed to make the most of the console's technical features.
-The development team had more freedom compared to the series installments for the Nintendo Entertainment System.
+The development team had more freedom compared to the series installments for the Nintendo Entertainment System (NES).
 Yoshi was conceptualised during the development of the NES games but was not used until Super Mario World due to hardware limitations.

 Super Mario World is often considered one of the best games in the series and is cited as one of the greatest video games ever made.
 It sold more than twenty million copies worldwide, making it the best-selling SNES game.
-It also led to an animated television series of the same name.
+It also led to an animated television series and a 1995 prequel, Yoshi's Island.
 The game has been re-released on multiple occasions: It was part of the 1994 compilation Super Mario All-Stars + Super Mario World for the SNES and was re-released for the Game Boy Advance as Super Mario World: Super Mario Advance 2 in 2001, on the Virtual Console for the Wii, Wii U, and New Nintendo 3DS consoles, and as part of the Super NES Classic Edition.
-In 2019, it was released in 2019 for Nintendo Switch Online as part of the classic games service.
+Both the SNES and GBA versions were rereleased for Nintendo Switch as part of the Nintendo Classics service.